 The term “multicultural consumers” was defined by the US Census Bureau to encompass Black, Latino, American-Indian, Asian, and Pacific Islander populations.
 Multicultural populations contributed to 92% of total US population growth from 2000 to 2014, and projections are that these populations will become the US majority by 2044.

 What is the Multicultural Consumer?
 Multicultural consumers represent much more than just diverse populations.
 Multicultural consumers arise because cultures share their experiences, resulting in more varied interests and creating a diversity of thought and diversity of race and culture.
 Multicultural consumers also have lots of micro-consumer groups.
 Despite the titles we give them, such as African-American or Hispanics, they are a very diverse group within the larger groups.
 These micro-consumer groups are interested in the same things regardless of nationality, gender, sexuality, race, culture, etc. Thus, one approach to connecting with multicultural consumers is to understand them through the lens of micro-consumer groups.
 Looking at them through this lens allows you to acknowledge the overall group and the commonalities among them.
 It also allows you to recognize and speak to the micro-consumer groups' unique compositions, behavioral patterns, and preferences.
 These micro-communities hold tremendous buying power and have enormous marketing potential and monetary value for today’s brands, products, and services.
 Why Should Companies Cater to the Multicultural Consumer?
 Let’s talk about the facts before we talk about the various ways in which marketing to micro-communities can work.
 A 2019 report by the Alliance for Inclusive and Multicultural Marketing (AIMM) reports that 5.2% of marketing spend caters to multicultural efforts.
 Minimizing the importance of this ever-growing segment is bad business.
 Multicultural consumers make up 40% of the US population.
 According to the Multicultural Economic Report from the University of Georgia, they have a buying power of $3.9 trillion.
 In addition, the World Bank estimates that the LGBTQ+ community has a collective buying power of $1 trillion.
 That’s more than the GDPs of several countries combined!
 Together, both these figures are nearly $5 trillion - a third of the current US GDP.
 Too often, businesses ignore this massive and influential market.
 Why Should Businesses Care About Marketing to Micro Communities In the past, companies have used social media tools and messenger apps to cater to micro-consumer groups.
 Popular avenues for micro-consumer groups include Facebook Groups, Slack, Discord, Private Instagram Accounts, and Facebook Messenger.
 These avenues become places where people can talk about specific topics, contribute to discussions, and feel accepted and safe.
 These communities can talk about everything from video game memorabilia to history to obscure anime, etc. Very few brands have taken it upon themselves to improve engagement in these communities.
 While a few are trying to foster and nurture micro-consumer groups, there is ample room for improvement.
 Here are a few examples that other companies ought to follow: Glow Recipe The Korean makeup manufacturer Glow Recipe launched a digital sampling program in April 2020.
 Co-founder and co-chief executive Sarah Lee has said that the community has been the source of many great insights.
 Ludovic de Saint Sernin The French fashion designer Ludovic de Saint Sernin has over 94,000 followers on Instagram.
 However, he has a private account that has nearly 35,000 followers.
 There, he engages with a more serious, more niche community.
 Micro-consumer groups can be beneficial for both consumers and businesses alike.
 These engagements allow participating companies to cater to niche consumers personally, resulting in more meaningful interactions and creating relevant, interesting, and engaging communications.
-What do Millie Bobby Brown, Rick Astley, and policymaking in the EU have in common?
-The answer is relevance to your brand.
-You may not see it, but seemingly disparate subjects can significantly impact how people see your brand and connect it to their lives.
-That includes their interests and their hobbies.

 Captivation is a way to understand your audience deeply.
 It involves the compound effect of relevance, interest, and engagement.
 Knowing Your Audience Inside Out (Relevance) You don’t just need to know your audience's gender, class, age, or race.
 You need to know how they behave as well.
 This metric indicates what your audience will like, what they will choose, and how they are willing to spend their money.
 It includes mapping out their beliefs, likes, dislikes, inhibitions, and passions.
 Everything from what they use to commute to work to what they order for lunch is essential.
 What your audience listens to while they work out is just as important as what they choose to drink at parties.
 Which app they use to talk to their friends is just as important as which phone they use.
 All these small choices make an amalgam of what a human being is.
 To appeal to your audience, you need to understand your audience to the core.
 It’s the only way you’ll be relevant in their eyes.
 Giving Them a Reason to Look Further (Interest) When you understand your audience, you need to give them a reason to look at you.
 There are millions of brands and businesses out there.
 Our attention spans are diminishing, and gigabytes worth of information is coming at us every minute.
 To captivate someone, you need to appeal to them in a way they would prefer, to really interest them.
 This could be a story that they like, or a statistic that convinces them to give you a try.
 Some people prefer a long-winded pitch, while others would like you to get to the point.
 The way you present yourself to a customer is critical.
 Otherwise, you may lose their attention after a few seconds.
 Involve Them in the Process (Engagement) After you’ve captured the interest of potential customers, you need to engage them.
 That means you need to give them a way to participate in your world.
 Whether that’s an app, a discount, a contest, or a social media poll, it is up to you.
 All you need to know is that engaging someone in your business, even in the tiniest way, means success.
 However, you need to do it in a way that they prefer.
 All the knowledge you’ve gained from relevance and interest will help you tremendously here.
 With all that said and done, it seems like a pretty simple process.
 However, the thought that goes into it is anything but simple.
 At Orbital Socket, we’ve engaged millions of people for hundreds of businesses around the world.
 Let us show the world what you have to offer.
 Let Orbital Socket captivate your audience for you. |